The Design Phase

 The Build Phase – Extensions

 The first aim would be to clear space and dig the foundations.
-These are dig to a depth stipulated by the architect but approved by the building inspector.
+These are digging to a depth stipulated by the architect but approved by the building inspector.
 Once the depth has been approved, we then pour the concrete foundations and install any steels that are required to support the structure.

 Once the concrete has dried we begin the brickwork.
 At an early stage of the brickwork, the building control officer will approve the damp proofing and once approved we continue the brickwork to the highest point, which we call the roof plate level.